 This lovely stone cottage with views of the open countryside is located on the edge of Eglingham.
-Renovated to a remarkably high standard, the décor of the house skilfully combines old-world charm with modern practicality and can be enjoyed throughout the year.
+Renovated to a remarkably high standard, the decor of the house skilfully combines old-world charm with modern practicality and can be enjoyed throughout the year.
 Whether you fancy a summer break by the sea, or a Christmas Eve snuggled up by the pillar box-red AGA this lovely house can accommodate.
-The spacious living room offers an open fire, and for days when the weather isn't at its best, there's a colour TV with video and DVD player.
+The spacious living room offers an open fire for days when the weather isn't at its best.
 With a lovely, well-maintained garden, perfect for picnics beneath the apple trees, this cottage is a great place to bring the family.

 |Family friendly||Suitable for children over 5|